turnkeylinux-apps/domain-controller/README.rst

 Domain Controller - Active Directory (AD) server
 ================================================

-A Samba-based Windows AD-DC (Active Directory Domain Controller) server (without the Windows) which is configured to support netlogon.
+A Samba-based Windows-compatible Active Directory domain controller, without the Windows.

+) which is configured to support netlogon.

 As of v14.0 the DC appliance is a 'barebones' AD compatible DC which uses Samba4.
 It also includes PnP printing services with an